DSSD-Madison/DSIRE-API/README.md

 #### Bootstrapping GitHub Actions

-- Deploy `GitHubActionsCD`.
+1. Deploy `GitHubActionsCD`.
 This creates an IAM role *(GitHubActionsCD/GitHubActionsRole)* which will be assumed by GitHub Actions via OIDC during CD workflows.

 #### Deploying the API Infrastructure*

-- Deploy `DsireApi`, optionally configuring the API's endpoints according to the parameters.
+1. Deploy `DsireApi`, optionally configuring the API's endpoints according to the parameters.

 #### Deploying Production Handlers*

-- Deploy `DsireApiHandlers` and set the parameter `Name` to `main`.
+1. Deploy `DsireApiHandlers` and set the parameter `Name` to `main`.
 These are the handlers which will receive packages from the GitHub Actions deployments.
    To retrieve the staged (query) URL for the production API, navigate to [API Gateway][1], select `DsireApi`, select **Stages** in the leftmost navigation panel, and select `main` from the navigation panel which appears to the right.
    The staged URL appears next to the heading **Invoke URL**.
 This is the URL all documentation is assumed to be prefixed with and should be distributed to customers or proxied to another URL.

   [1]: https://us-east-1.console.aws.amazon.com/apigateway/main/apis?region=us-east-1 "API Gateway on us-east-1"

 ### Deploying for Testing During Development*

+1. Ensure the following dependencies (`PATH` binaries) are available in your
+   shell:
+   - AWS CLI V2 (aws)
+   - Zip (zip)
-- Deploy an additional instance of `DsireApiHandlers` and set the parameter `Name` to anything valid other than `main`.
+2. Deploy an additional instance of `DsireApiHandlers` and set the parameter `Name` to anything valid other than `main`.
 Set the variable `DSIRE_API_DEPLOY_STAGE` in your shell environment to the same value.
    That `Name` will be the stage used to query your testing deployment--retrieve its staged URL as described in [Deploying Production Handlers](#deploying-production-handlers), selecting the `Name` you chose instead of `main` under **Stages**, or replace `main` in the URL from above with the value of `Name` you selected.
-- [Confiure][2] the AWS CLI for your AWS cloud.
+3. [Confiure][2] the AWS CLI for your AWS cloud.
-- With working directory `agnes/` or `betty/`, execute either `npm run build` or `npm run build-dev` as desired for your deployment, followed by `npm run deploy`.
+4. With working directory `agnes/` or `betty/`, execute either `npm run build` or `npm run build-dev` as desired for your deployment, followed by `npm run package` and `npm run deploy`.
 Either Agnes or Betty will be updated with a package containing your version of their handler.
+Note that quick edits may be made directly in the AWS Console, if you don't mind scrolling past the bundler emissions :)
+5. Copy over necessary environment variables from the production handlers.
-- When finished testing, delete your deployment of `DsireApiHandlers`.
+6. When finished testing, delete your deployment of `DsireApiHandlers`.
 Some deployment artifacts may be left in AWS-generated S3 buckets, which can be removed as desired.

 [2]: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html "Set up the AWS CLI"